 A flood risk assessment is always required if the proposed development:

-- Includes building or engineering works in flood zone 2 or 3 (areas most at risk of flooding from rivers or sea);
+Includes building or engineering works in flood zone two or three (areas most at risk of flooding from rivers or sea);

-- Includes building or engineering works on land classified by the EA as having critical drainage problems;
+Includes building or engineering works on land classified by the Environment Agency as having critical drainage problems;

 You can view flood maps on the Environment Agency website: